Upperfoot/on-the-beach-react-vite/README.md

 - Found that the latest Lint isn't working so fixed it with some help from ChatGPT!
 - Removed (correctly) unused dependencies using depcheck
 - Attached some Videos also!
 (Check the Video Folder!)
+- Added the Build Files to make it easier for the Assessor to View the results

 ### Install Commands Ran during Exercise